-- You are running the LISTSERV 16.0 with the version of SMTPL.EXE that shipped with it (version 1.0w) or later. - SpamAssassin has already been installed and configured on a server that we will call spamd.example.com.
-This can, but does not have to be, the machine on which LISTSERV is installed (i.e. you can run LISTSERV on Windows and SpamAssassin on unix). - spamd has been started and is configured to accept incoming requests from the machine on which LISTSERV is installed. - You have a test message file at your disposal to verify the operation of Ispamc/ spamd.
+- You are running LISTSERV 16.0 or later (preferably the Generally Available version, currently 17.0) with the version of SMTPL.
+EXE that shipped with it (version 1.0w) or later. - SpamAssassin has already been installed and configured on a server that we will call spamd.example.com.
+This can, but does not have to be, the machine on which LISTSERV is installed (i.e. you can run LISTSERV on Windows and SpamAssassin on unix). - spamd has been started and is configured to accept incoming requests from the machine on which LISTSERV is installed. - You have a test message file at your disposal to verify the operation of Ispamc/spamd.
 We will call this file testmsq.txt.